aabiswas/aabiswas.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: M.S. in computer Science
+    - course: M.S. in Computer Science and Engineering
       institution: Jahangirnagar University, Dhaka, Bangladesh
       year: 2019
     - course: B.Sc. in Computer Science and Engineering